psychemedia/middle-english-romances/gawain_ragnell_sovereignty.md

 [740] Sir Gawene rose, ande in his hande he toke
 His fayr lady, ande to the dore he shoke,
 Ande opynyde the dore fulle fayre;
-Sbe stode in her smoke alle by that syre,
+She stode in her smoke alle by that syre,
-Her her `[ hed, MS.]` was to her knees as rede as golde wyre, 745 'Lo!this is my repayre.
+Her her `[ hed, MS.]` was to her knees as rede as golde wyre, 745 'Lo! this is my repayre.
 Lo!' sayde Gawene Arthoure vntille,
 'Syr, this is my wife, dame Ragnelle,
 That sauyde onys yor lyfe.'